 - Bringing government and industry together to share innovative ways of thinking that results in inclusive procurement practices (beyond targets and social procurement).
 RA is particularly engaged with Victoria's Major Transport Infrastructure Authority and Transport for NSW and will continue to maintain frequent communication on joint D&I initiatives.

-- Bringing together other industry groups to commit to shared D&I principles, cross-promote research and successful initiatives, and influence values change as a cohesive group (including the Australian Constructors Association, Consult Australia, the National Association of Women in Infrastructure, and the Civil Contractors Federation).
+- Bringing together other industry groups to commit to shared D&I principles, cross-promote research and successful initiatives, and influence values change as a cohesive group

 - Using our Capacity Policy Stream to address the poor image of industry and encourage attraction and retention of diverse employees.